FStarLang/FStar/examples/rel/README.md

 All the examples are in the `rel` subdir, but some use things in `dm4free` internally.
 This is known to work with the `c_relational-ci_r3` branch of F*, commit bc4d52178 in particular.
+This requires Z3 version 4.5.1 to verify
+(in particular `IfcMonitor` is known to fail with Z3 4.5.0).

 ## Section 1